 - 2.13 The United States claims that the Requesting Parties have failed to specify the level of suspension of concessions and the level of nullification or impairment, both in their requests under Article 22.2 of the DSU and subsequently in the course of this arbitration, in a way that enables the Arbitrator to determine equivalence.
-The United States presents this issue as one of specificity of the request under Article 22.2 of the DSU and, more generally as a question of duty to cooperate with the Arbitrator by providing information on the level of nullification or impairment.
-18 - 2.14 The United States contends that the Requesting Parties have failed to quantify either the level of suspension or the level of nullification or impairment.
+The United States presents this issue as one of specificity of the request under Article 22.2 of the DSU and, more generally as a question of duty to cooperate with the Arbitrator by providing information on the level of nullification or impairment.18 - 2.14 The United States contends that the Requesting Parties have failed to quantify either the level of suspension or the level of nullification or impairment.
 The Requesting Parties replace specific values with general concepts and ask the Arbitrator to determine that two amounts are equivalent to one another without knowing what those amounts are.
 The United States adds that the Requesting Parties decline to provide any information on the level of suspension requested or to base their request on trade effect.19 - 2.15 The United States notes that the Requesting Parties intend to impose a yet unidentified duty to an unspecified value of imports, thus failing to identify the amount of trade that would be covered by their request.
 Without more information, it is impossible to "determine" the level of suspension proposed and the actual impact of the duty on imports from the United States.20

-(b) India
+(b) Mexico

-2.16 According to India, the argument of the United States that the Requesting parties failed to identify a level of suspension or a level of nullification or impairment, thus making it impossible for the Arbitrator to fulfil its mandate, is based on the assumption that these levels can only be determined in terms of trade effect.
-India considers that Article 22 of the DSU does not require a "trade effect" test.
-In any event, India's request for retaliation clearly sets out a quantifiable level of suspension of concessions and related obligations.
-The Requesting Parties specified that the amount of the annual offset payments constitutes the level of nullification or impairment up to which each
+2.16 According to Mexico, the argument of the United States that the Requesting Parties failed to identify a level of suspension or a level of nullification or impairment, thus making it impossible for the Arbitrator to fulfil its mandate, is based on the assumption that these levels can only be determined in terms of trade effect.
+Mexico considers that Article 22 of the DSU does not require a "trade effect" test.
+In any event, Mexico' request for retaliation clearly sets out a quantifiable level of suspension of concessions and related obligations.
+The Requesting Parties specified that the amount of the annual offset payments constitutes the level of nullification or impairment up to which each Requesting Party may suspend concessions or other obligations.
+As the amount of disbursement is